kagux/factorial-assignment/README.md

 - The store will have way more reads than writes
 - Compatibility rules won't change much, except when adding new variants/products
 - A small delay on first load is fine - users won't really notice it
 - Memory shouldn't be an issue for quite a while.
-Less than 500mb to cache 1000 varitans.
+Less than 20mb to cache pricing and compatibility rules for 1000 varitans.
 I provided some estimation in comments to code.
 - Pricing or compatibility services don't check stock status - that info comes from `GET /products/{product_id}/parts/{part_id}/variants`

 Once Marcus gets a lot more popular worldwide, we can look into different ways of handling the cache.
 For example, we could keep sets of compatibilities pre-calculated in Redis.
 This would add some complexity with data syncing (through change data capture) and cache invalidations.
 But Marcus has a long way to go before we need to worry about that.